carlos-alves-one/Crypto-Electronic-Medical-Records/README.md

 ### Part 2: Blocks
 - Develop code to validate blocks containing multiple EMRs.
 - Implement classes for managing user states and blocks within a blockchain-inspired architecture.

+### Part 3: Mining
+- Implement a block mining function that produces blocks with valid proof of work.
+- Optimize the mining process using parallel processing techniques.
 - Explore advanced techniques to improve the efficiency of block mining.

 ## Requirements
 - Python 3
 - `pyca/cryptography` library for cryptographic operations.
+- `multiprocessing` module for parallel processing in mining optimization.

 ## Implementation Details